awsdocs/amazon-vpc-user-guide/doc_source/vpc-recommended-nacl-rules.md

 ## Recommended Rules for Scenario 4<a name="nacl-rules-scenario-4"></a>

-Scenario 4 is a single subnet with instances that can communicate only with your home network over a VPN connection\.
-For a more information, see [Scenario 4: VPC with a Private Subnet Only and AWS Managed VPN Access](VPC_Scenario4.md)\.
+Scenario 4 is a single subnet with instances that can communicate only with your home network over a AWS Site\-to\-Site VPN connection\.
+For a more information, see [Scenario 4: VPC with a Private Subnet Only and AWS Site\-to\-Site VPN Access](VPC_Scenario4.md)\.

 The following table shows the rules we recommended\.
 They block all traffic except that which is explicitly required\.